 - say they don’t have time to do your small course, but they do spend 1-2 hours per day playing games on Facebook

-- complain they don't have the money to invest into buying your service, even though they know it's an investment into themselves, but they do find the money to buy useless trinkets and things that won't help them reach their goals
+- complain they don’t have the money to invest into buying your service, even though they know it’s an investment into themselves, but they do find the money to buy useless trinkets, $7 coffees and things that won’t help them reach their goals

-Write your own thoughts of these types of people on the sheet of paper and hand on to it.
-These are the people you don't want to even try selling to, let alone capturing them as a lead.
+Write your own thoughts of these types of people on the sheet of paper and hang on to it.
+These are the people you don’t want to sell to, let alone capturing them as a lead.

 So if you have trouble narrowing down who you want to sell to, flip it around and list out who you don’t want as a customer.

 - if you make custom planners by hand and sell them for $75, do you want to focus your marketing efforts on people that primarily shop at the dollar store? maybe, maybe not.
 I’m not saying that people who only buy at the dollar store wouldn’t appreciate a handmade planner you’re selling for $75, but you may want to do some research on this.